Rotten Tomatoes

 Kontinental '25

-Play trailer 1:21 Poster for Kontinental '25 Now Playing 1h 49m Comedy Drama Play Trailer Watchlist
+Play trailer 1:21 Poster for Kontinental '25 Mar 2026 1h 49m Comedy Drama Play Trailer Watchlist

 Watchlist Tomatometer Popcornmeter